thopl0/dog-adoption-analytics/README.md

 | Bully adjacent | 5,198 | 45.7% | 14 | 33.8% |
 | Pit Bull type | 17,831 | 46.0% | 28 | 48.9% |

-`Bully adjacent` is the row that matters.
-Those are boxers, cane corsos, bullmastiffs and rottweilers.
+**`Bully adjacent` is the row that matters.** Boxers, cane corsos, bullmastiffs, rottweilers.
 Nobody wrote pit bull on their paperwork.
 They only look like one, and it costs them about 46% of the full penalty.
+It is the same visual identification that fills in the breed box on a bite report, with a number attached.

+Three checks on that result:

-The result replicates out of sample on Austin's new record system (23 / 38.5 / 54 days over 6,052 stays that the analysis was never fitted to), survives a counting-change check (transfers held at 5 days while adoption went 9 to 28), and is uncorrelated with local unemployment across 123 months.
+- **It replicates out of sample.** 23 / 38.5 / 54 days across 6,052 stays under Austin's new record system, a different pipeline with a different schema that the analysis was never fitted to.
+- **It is not a counting change.** Transfers held at 5 days across the system switch while adoption went from 9 days to 28.
+Only the outcome that needs a member of the public to choose a dog moved.
+- **It is not the economy.** Correlation between Austin metro unemployment and the gap between breed groups is -0.02 across 123 non-pandemic months.

 ## How it works